-For more control, an organization can rotate keys themselves by setting up a new key.
+For more control, an organization can use manual rotation of their encryption keys.
 They will initially set up the first key as described above.
-Once they want to manually rotate or deactivate the key, they create a second key on the KMS portal and rotate/configure the new ARN in the Zoom admin portal.
-Once a new key has been configured, encryption access to any prior key may be revoked on the KMS portal though decryption access should still be maintained.
+Once they want to manually rotate or deactivate the key, they create a second key on the AWS portal and rotate/configure the new ARN in the Zoom admin portal.
+Once a new key has been configured, encryption access to any prior key may be revoked on the AWS portal though decryption access should still be maintained.
 The key broker will still use any prior keys to access and decrypt assets until any such prior key is disabled or deleted from the AWS portal.